grapefruitzinnia/less-than-15-words-a-day-bc-stalkers/README.md

 https://twitter.com/ZFellows_/status/1738574127449968687

+mom and dad made nihari for dinner 🥘

+trying to go in to the city this week for sooo many things including tacos, lets see if it happens

 **The Process** or as I understand it:
 0. find a problem worth spending time on solving
 1. figure out the ml model(s) you are interested in that best solves the problem